chebfun/chebsite/about/people.md

     of Chebfun's ODE capabilities.
-His contributions included automatic differentiation for nonlinear boundary-value problems (with Toby Driscoll), automatic detection of linearity of chebops, extension of the backslash syntax to IVPs as well as BVPs, and, single-handedly, the graphical user interface Chebgui.
+His contributions included automatic differentiation for nonlinear boundary-value problems (with Toby Driscoll), automatic detection of linearity of chebops, extension of the backslash syntax to IVPs as well as BVPs, and the graphical user interface Chebgui.
     &#193;sgeir is coauthor with Trefethen
     and Driscoll of the book in preparation <em>Exploring ODEs</em>.
     </div>